DaniloDrT/DaniloDrT/README.md

 - 👋 Hi, I’m @DaniloDrT
 - 👀 I’m interested in ...
 Dev SW Jr
 - 🌱 I’m currently learning ...
 Javascript, HTML 5, CSS
 - 💞️ I’m looking to collaborate on ...
-Dev  SW Jr
+Dev  Web
 - 📫 How to reach me ... https://www.linkedin.com/in/danilo-duarte-9b0b8721a/

 <!---